jariperttunen/Rextensions/README.md

 ## R SEXP
 R  Extensions  provides  SEXP data  structure[^sexp]  that  implements datatypes  in  R, building  blocks  of  R objects  (arithmetic  types, vectors, matrices, lists and the like).
-For the R Internals user SEXP appears as an R variable bound to a value.
+For the R Extensions user SEXP appears as an R variable bound to a value.
 The implementation details of SEXP are hidden from the user but the internals can be queried with the  SEXP's functional  API  provided.
 The most  common  use case  is